How Many Different Security Camera Types Are There in the Market?

 Deep Learning Camera

-Deep learning is a form of machine learning that uses artificial intelligence (AI) to comb through a massive amount of data, recognize patterns, and learn from those patterns.
+Deep learning is a form of machine learning that can comb through a massive amount of data, recognize patterns, and learn from those patterns.
 For example, we want to teach security cameras to recognize specific objects.
 We can programmatically input the size, shape, speed of the objects, and the information of the different components of each object so that the camera can recognize the relevant features.
-Through this data, the machine learns how to differentiate between the types of movement and decide whether to ignore it.
+Through this data, the machine learns how to differentiate between the types of movement and decides whether to ignore it.

 By learning different object classifications, such as a human, animal, vehicle, etc., deep learning cameras can automatically recognize familiar faces, so as to quickly identify people and count the numbers remotely, and realize intelligent alarms in advance.
 For this reason, face capture cameras are suitable for shops, schools, meeting rooms, and outdoor events.